 Many people opt for doing MBA after gaining some work experience.
 While many others prefer to do it just after their graduation.
-An MBA degree still remains one of the most sought after degrees in the world.
-And we may agree or not, having one of these on your resume does make your profile an attractive one for companies looking to hire.
+An MBA degree still remains one of the most sought-after degrees in the world.
+Whether we may agree or not, having one of these on your resume does make your profile an attractive one for companies looking to hire.
 But MBA courses are not cheap.
 They require a ton of money if you know what I mean.

 But my view is that it’s better to gain some experience before going for MBA.
 That way you’ll be more clear about what you really want from your career, you will have better soft skills that are a must-have these days and most importantly, you will have more financial stability.

 These days, it’s also possible to do your MBA degree online.
 It is best for people who are in full-time employment.
 But at least in India, a full-time MBA from a good college definitely scores over this remote mode of degree.

 But whatever path one chooses, it’s also about a lot of investment as MBA education ain’t cheap.
 You need to have sufficient savings or you need to be willing to take a private student loan.

 Let me just share a few comparative options for funding this goal of MBA.

 A typical MBA in India can cost anywhere from Rs 10 lakh to Rs 30 lakh.
 Let’s proceed with Rs 15 lakh as a guesstimate for this example.

 If you take the education loan route, then here are the maths for it:

 - Loan tenure – 5 years

 - EMI – Rs 31-33,000